Seweryn-Swietlik/Olympic-api/README.md

 # Olympic-api

-The application allows you to create your own tables with results from the Olympiads
+The application allows you to create your own tables with results from the Olympics

 ## The application allows you to: